luci/luci-py/appengine/swarming/doc/Bot.md

 is fairly large.

 *   Bot management
-    *   Slave code made of multiple files (notable exception is Jenkins).
+    *   Bot code made of multiple files (notable exception is Jenkins).
         *   The Swarming bot is self-contained as a single executable.
-    *   Bot side configuration like config files deployed to the slave is used.
+    *   Bot side configuration like config files deployed to the bot is used.
         Examples include the URL of the server used put in a file or local password file used to access third party remote services.
         *   The Swarming bot has no configuration data except the executable